Jabronious/blockchain_nanodegree/Blockchain-Capstone/README.md

 2. In a terminal, run Ganache using `ganache-cli`

-3. In the base of the repo then run `truffle eth-contracts/test/`
+3. In a second terminal tab/window run:
+	1. `cd eth-contracts/test`
+	2. `truffle test`

 # Other Write Bits and Bobs